 Stress is a frequent problem for many college students.
 The American College Health Association conducts a national survey annually of thousands of college students across the country, the National College Health Assessment.

 In 2012, a random sample of 485 Luther sophomore and junior students completed the NCHA.
 Out of 30 different factors, students cited stress and sleep difficulties as having the greatest negative impact on their academic performance.
-At least once in the previous 12 months, 91% of respondents felt overwhelmed by all they had to do, 83% felt exhausted (not from physical activity), and 51% experience overwhelming anxiety.
+At least once in the previous 12 months, 91 percent of respondents felt overwhelmed by all they had to do, 83 percent felt exhausted (not from physical activity), and 51 percent experience overwhelming anxiety.